moroz/hatarake/app/views/pages/tos.en.html.md

      a. an Internet connection,

      b. a Web browser to display HTML documents on a computer screen.
-The browser should accept &ldquo;cookies&rdquo;.
+The browser should accept cookies.

-2. When using Services available on mobile devices&ndash;an appropriate mobile device with Internet access.
+2. When using Services available on mobile devices&mdash;an appropriate mobile device with Internet access.

 3. The Service Provider informs that using the Services bears the usual risks related to using Internet and recommends that the Users and Service Recipients take appropriate measures to eliminate these risks.